Designing a splitter tree

 In this section, we are going to design a simple circuit layout: a splitter tree with two levels, made of three connected splitters with grating couplers at each input and output.
 The result is the following circuit with one input and four outputs.

 To do this we will use components that are already defined for us in a Process Design Kit (PDK).
+We will use the SiFab PDK which is included with your IPKISS installation and ready to use out of the box.
+It is a PDK built for training and demonstration purposes only.

 Building a circuit with i3.Circuit